javascript-tutorial/en.javascript.info/1-js/07-object-properties/02-property-accessors/article.md

 There are two kinds of properties.

 The first kind is *data properties*.
 We already know how to work with them.
-Actually, all properties that we've been using till now were data properties.
+All properties that we've been using till now were data properties.

 The second type of properties is something new.
 It's *accessor properties*.
 They are essentially functions that work on getting and setting a value, but look like regular properties to an external code.